tomit4/notes/gentoo/current.md

 a version that Gentoo currently does not have in its [repos](https://packages.gentoo.org/packages/app-containers/docker).

+Note that I have tried to play around with disabling ipv4 and ipv6 in docker using `/etc/docker/daemon.json`.
+Currently I have changed the name of this folder to `/etc/docker_disabled` until I am ready to play around with this again.

 I have found evidence that there is a compatibility layer between `iptables` and `nftables` which some have gotten to work on Debian called `iptables-compat`.
 I have enabled a USE flag on `nftables` called `xtables` which supposedly tries to